 - Earlier college conversations set the expectation that you want your child to attend college and understand the value of higher education.

 - You can consider a broader set of colleges.
-Remember, our College Map allows you to search and filter 2,000+ colleges and universities in the U.S. By getting too focused on just one school, students might be devastated if they don’t get in or almost as upset if that college comes back with a less than appealing financial aid package.
+Remember, our College Map allows you to search and filter 2,000+ colleges and universities in the U.S. By getting too focused on just one school, students might be devastated if they don’t get in or if they don’t receive an adequate financial aid package from their top-choice college.

 - You’ll be able to visit more campuses.
 Students who attend colleges they visited are more likely to graduate.
-An early start will also help you spread out your travel costs and return to your top choice colleges.
-Those return trips should include more activities on campus.
+An early start will also help you spread out your travel costs (and stress).
+Your early visits should be casual and help your child gain points of reference for important differences between campus communities.
+Your later return trips should include more activities on campus and create an opportunity to explore your top choices.

 - Keeping college in mind when choosing class schedules can help you avoid curriculum mistakes that hamper your chances for college admission and could have been avoided.